 Is CBDA isolate better than CBD isolate?

 CBDA isolates have demonstrated many advantages to CBD isolates through research.
 One of the most notable reasons why CBDA is better than CBD is its astounding bioavailability.
 Bioavailability is the percentage or fraction of absorption of an administered drug or supplement that reaches the systemic circulation and is able to have an active effect.
 A study published in the 24th Annual Symposium of the International Cannabinoid Research Society found CBDA is 19x more bioavailable than CBD.
 This means when ingesting an equivalent amount of CBDA and CBD, the body can absorb more CBDA.
 This makes CBDA a more powerful therapeutic in a variety of instances and allows for lower doses of CBDA than CBD for therapeutic benefit.
-In fact, a patent filed by GW Pharma for the use of CBDA as a therapeutic to help patients with various seizure disorders, sited CBDA was more effective than CBD due to its higher bioavailability.
+In fact, a patent filed by GW Pharma for the use of CBDA as a therapeutic to help patients, sited CBDA was more effective than CBD due to its higher bioavailability.
 Additionally, patients could use less CBDA than CBD.

 CBDA has also demonstrated a greater affinity to the 5-HT1A or serotonin receptor in numerous studies.
 The receptor is most commonly recognized for its role in mental health.
 However, it is responsible for modulating dozens of critical processes in the body, including pain signals, nausea and vomiting, and the cardiovascular system.
 CBDA’s greater affinity to the receptor makes it a stronger therapeutic for many instances including reducing pain, helping those with anxiety and depression, and combating chemotherapy induced nausea.